Rzfeng/StockInfoBot/README.md

 # StockInfoBot
+Used to be a script where users enter as many tickers as they want (can even copy and paste directly into Terminal).

-Bot to assist user in selecting stocks to buy for their investment.
+Now a web app to assist user in selecting stocks to buy for their investment.
 Displays information and ratings from established analysts of stocks.

-Enter as many tickers as desired (can directly copy and paste entire list of tickers at once).
-Enter 'DONE' when finished adding tickers.